 Climate condition monitoring

 As you know, climate and weather conditions play a crucial role in crop production.
 Moreover, different crops need different conditions for growth.
 And when farmers do not pay enough attention to these differences, the quality and quantity of their products will suffer.
 It’s important to track real-time weather conditions and react quickly to threats to save crops.
 IoT-based smart farming involves placing sensors in fields for gathering data related to environmental conditions: humidity, temperature, rainfall, etc. Thanks to this data, farmers can initially choose the right crops and methods.
-Some smart sensors can send alerts when they foresee any serious changes in weather.
+Some IoT sensors can send alerts when they foresee any serious changes in weather.

 Thanks to greenhouses and artificial control of environmental factors, farmers can significantly increase their yields of many fruits and vegetables.
 However, it’s quite challenging to control all the required parameters manually.
 And that’s when automation can be of great use.
 Smart greenhouse systems can continuously monitor and control various factors (such as air humidity, lighting, or temperature) without manual involvement.
 To make this possible, various sensors can be placed directly in greenhouses to send real-time data to cloud servers with the help of IoT technologies.
 The cloud platform then processes the data remotely and applies the necessary actions directly in greenhouses.